grimmlab/transcriptional-translational-coupling/README.md

  <p style='text-align: justify;'> The aim of this study () is to provide a comprehensive workflow to systematically investigate bacterial genomes for the abundance of transcriptional and translational associated genes clustered in distinct operons.</p>

  ## Pipeline Summary
 We have created a comparative genomics pipeline for screening genomic distributions of probable conserved operonic motifs in bacteria (Figure 1).
 More details can be found in the accompanying manuscript.
-The workflow provided here contain series of steps written as invidual python scripts which are stiched together and can be controlled by bash scripts: `run.sh`.
+The workflow provided here contain series of steps written as invidual python scripts which are stiched together and can be controlled by bash scripts `run.sh`.

 This is the associated GitHub page to reproduce the results from the following paper (under preparation):